TrLucas/depup/README.md

                         The revision to update to.
 Defaults to the remote master bookmark/branch.
 Must be accessible by the dependency's vcs.
-  -a, --ambiguous       Use possibly ambiguous revisions, such as tags,
-                        bookmarks, branches.
   -f FILENAME, --filename FILENAME
                         When specified, write the subcommand's output to the given file, rather than to STDOUT.